spwilson2/whimsy/docs/readme.rst

 Test Framework proposal for `gem5 <http://gem5.org>`__.

 This framework is by no means final.
-I am open to suggests, constructive criticism and change requests to this.
+I am open to suggestions, constructive criticism and change requests to this.
 This is meant to be a strong starting point for the rewrite of the testing system for gem5.